loading ...

 15 min

-aperture conducts 15-minute behavioral interviews for your candidate pool — adap…
+aperture conducts 15-minute behavioral interviews for your candidate pool, adapt…

 uncertainty is a feature, not a bug.

-bayesian scoring model
+λ-CORE scoring model

 σ-10

-λ-core evaluates responses across cognitive reasoning, domain knowledge, communi…
+λ-CORE evaluates responses across cognitive reasoning, domain knowledge, communi…

-candidates are scored against each other — not against an arbitrary cutoff. as the pool grows, ranks update. a candidate who looked average in week one may rank top 5% by week two as more signal arrives.
+candidates are scored against each other, not against an arbitrary cutoff. as the pool grows, ranks update. a candidate who looked average in week one may rank top 5% by week two as more signal arrives.

 the shortlist earns its position.